pauldotknopf/pauldotknopf.github.io/posts/2019-09-22-the-argument-against-entity-framework-and-for-micro-orms.md

 Quite frankly, you'd be hard-pressed to ever find a business requirement that *only* EF could solve.
 The features that EF provides and OrmLite doesn't are welcomed by developers as being time-saving nice-to-haves.
 However, when you factor in the taxing nature of using such a large framework like EF, you'll spend more time using it than if you were to just keep things minimal and bare-metal.
 This is especially true for larger projects involving people with ranging experiences.

 If you'd like to add anything, please comment.
 I love the discussion.

+**Update**: I created [SharpDataAccess](https://github.com/pauldotknopf/sharp-data-access).
+It is a thin layer that sits on top of ServiceStack.OrmLite that adds migrations and ambient connections/transactions.